FIAP-SOAT-G20/FIAP-TechChallenge-Fase2/README.md

 - **Database Connection**: The database connection was created using GORM, a popular ORM library for Go.
 This library provides an easy way to interact with the database and perform CRUD operations.
 - **Database Migrations**: Database migrations were created to manage the database schema.
 This allows us to version control the database schema and apply changes to the database in a structured way.
 - **HTTP Server**: The HTTP server was created using the Gin framework, a lightweight web framework for Go.
 This framework provides a fast and easy way to create web applications in Go.
+- **Mock Payment Gateway**: A mock payment gateway was created with Mockoon (docker) to simulate the payment process.
+This mock server is used to test the payment process without interacting with the real payment gateway.
+We have tested the integration with the Mercado Pago API, but we are using the mock server to simulate the payment gateway validation, avoiding the need to expose the Mercado Pago API credentials, and to simplify the validation, because our mock server can access our webhook directly.

 <!-- [Back to top](#readme-top) -->
 <p align="right">(<a href="#readme-top">back to top</a>)</p>